 The BVR-model avoids high beta bonds (long-bonds) and also intermediate duration bonds.

 The Bond Value Ratio is shown in Fig 4.
-The BVR is near last week’s level.
+The BVR is down from last week’s level.
 According to the model, only when BVR turns upward after having been lower than the lower offset-line should one consider long bonds again.
-One can see from the upward sloping graph that long bonds have gained from January 2014 to end of January 2015.
-It would appear that BVR has peaked.

-The Yield Curve:The yield curve model shows the declining trend from Jan-2014 of the 10-year and 2-year Treasuries yield spread.
-Figure 5 charts (i10 – i2)) and it would appear that the spread is in the process of forming a trough.
+The Yield Curve:The yield curve model shows the generally steepening trend of the 10-year and 2-year Treasuries yield spread.
+Figure 5 charts (i10 – i2).
+The general trend is up, as one can see, although the yield curve has flattened recently.
 FLAT and STPP are ETNs.
 STPP profits from a steepening yield curve and FLAT increases in value when the yield curve flattens.
-This model confirms the direction of the BVR.
+This model confirms the direction of the BVR..

 Gold:The modified Coppock Gold indicator shown in Fig 6. and is now invested.